Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 bicycle travel bali

-Indonesian SIM cards are easy to purchase, can be found literally everywhere and are among the cheapest in the whole South East Asia.
+Indonesian SIM cards are easy to purchase, can be found literally everywhere, and are among the cheapest in the whole South East Asia.

 Language

 Like each island in Indonesia, Bali has its local language, indeed more than one.
-There are different ways to communicate between the casts and clan members.
+There are different ways to communicate between the cast and clan members.
 Balinese society has deep feudal roots and in many ways even today it’s still “quasi-feudal”, some social protocols of the times of the kings are still in place.
 Most Balinese belong to the Sudra caste (anak jaba, outsiders) and speak the common Balinese language among themselves.

-Bahasa Indonesia, Indonesian national language, is of course spoken almost universally, so learning a few words will make you appear nicer.
+Bahasa Indonesia, the Indonesian national language, is of course spoken almost universally, so learning a few words will make you appear nicer.
 Indonesian is one of the easiest languages in the world.

 English is more common here than anywhere else in the country, although don’t expect everyone to speak or understand it.
 In tourist places, of course, that is very common, but outside them try first with very basic phrases and speak slowly.